brucefan1983/GPUMD/doc/nep/input_files/train_test_xyz.rst

 Here, the different values are separated by spaces and spaces after the left ``"`` and before the right ``"`` are allowed.
 For example, one can write ``keyword=" value_1 value_2 value_3 "``.

-Essentially any keyword is allowd, but we only read the following ones:
+Essentially any keyword is allowed, but we only read the following ones:

 * :attr:`lattice="ax ay az bx by bz cx cy cz"` is mandatory and gives the cell vectors: